 - Pickle Crisp (optional)

 - Wash tomatoes.
 Core but leave unpeeled.
 Chop into 3 cm (1 inch) pieces.
 Set aside.

 - Combine everything from the garlic down to and including the balsamic vinegar in a large pot.
 Set aside.

-- Bring the pot mixture to a boil, then lower to a simmer and gently simmer for 5 minutes to heat garlic thoroughly.
+- Bring the pot mixture to a boil, then lower to a simmer, cover, and gently simmer for 5 minutes to heat garlic thoroughly.

-- Ladle sauce into heated jars, leaving 2 cm (1/2 inch) headspace.
+- Now ladle the simmered sauce into heated jars, leaving 2 cm (½ inch) headspace.

 - Debubble, adjust headspace.

 - Process in a water bath or steam canner.

 - Process jars for 20 minutes; increase time as needed for your altitude.

 When water-bath canning or steam canning, you must adjust the processing time for your altitude.

 For stevia, Better Stevia liquid stevia was the stevia used.

 Australia and New Zealand vinegar strength special notes.